The Sacking Culture: Why Elite Football's Patience Has Run Out

 Modern football management is increasingly defined by extreme impatience, with elite clubs sacking coaches after months rather than years.

-Football management has now become a profession defined by brevity.
-Across Europe's elite leagues, the managerial merry-go-round spins faster each season, churning through coaches with alarming frequency.
-What once was a position of relative stability has transformed into one of the most precarious jobs in professional sport.
+Football management has become a profession defined by brevity.
+Across Europe's top leagues, the rate at which managers come and go increases with each passing season.
+What was once a position of relative stability has become one of the most insecure roles in professional football

 Enzo Maresca